Wyeth: 1970–1989

-AHP's oral contraceptives became popular in the US.
+Wyeth's oral contraceptives became popular in the US.
 John W. Culligan, after becoming chairman and CEO in 1981, spun off less profitable lines and focused resources on consumer and prescription drugs.
-AHP made history in 1984 with the introduction of Advil, the first nonprescription ibuprofen in America, as well as the most famous prescription-to-OTC switch in history.
+Wyeth made history in 1984 with the introduction of Advil, the first nonprescription ibuprofen in America, as well as the most famous prescription-to-OTC switch in history.

 John R. Stafford became CEO and chairman in 1986.
-He completed the divestiture of non-core businesses such as household products (for example the Slaymaker lock company), foods, candy (Brach's Confections), and medical devices (e.g., its Sherwood-Medical Company was sold to Tyco-Kendal in 1997).
-In 1987 AHP merged its Wyeth and Ayerst divisions to unite its pharmaceutical businesses, forming Wyeth-Ayerst Laboratories.
+He completed the divestiture of non-core businesses such as household products, foods, candy (Brach's), and medical devices (e.g., its Sherwood-Medical Company was sold to Tyco-Kendal in 1997).
+Wyeth and Ayerst merged to form Wyeth-Ayerst Laboratories, thus strengthening and consolidating Wyeth's pharmaceutical operations.

-In the late 1980s, AHP acquired the animal health businesses of Bristol-Myers and Parke-Davis.
-In negotiations that lasted from 1986 to 1989, AHP acquired A.H.
-Robins which had been driven into bankruptcy by litigation over the Dalkon Shield, and which also sold Reglan, Robitussin, ChapStick, and Dimetapp, and merging it into its Whitehall unit to establish its Whitehall-Robins Division.
+In the late 1980s, Wyeth acquired the animal health businesses of Bristol-Myers and Parke-Davis.
+Wyeth also acquired A.H.
+Robins, makers of Robitussin, ChapStick, Dimetapp, and the Dalkon Shield merging it into its Whitehall unit to establish its Whitehall-Robins Division.

 1990–1999

 In 1990, Reckitt & Colman (now Reckitt Benckiser) acquired Boyle-Midway from American Home Products.
-The products included in the deal were Wizard air freshener, Easy-Off oven spray, and Woolite detergent.
 After a dedication of the food business, the PAM trademark becomes part of American Home Foods.

-Premarin became the most prescribed drug in the US in 1993.
-Effexor (venlafaxine HCl), the first serotonin-noradrenaline reuptake inhibitor (SNRI), is introduced for the treatment of clinical depression and is later indicated for general anxiety disorder and social anxiety disorder.
+Premarin becomes the most prescribed drug in the US in 1993.
+Effexor (venlafaxine HCl), the first serotonin-norepinephrine reuptake inhibitor (SNRI), is introduced for the treatment of clinical depression and is later indicated for generalized anxiety disorder and social anxiety disorder.

-In 1993, AHP founded the Women's Health Research Institute, the only institute in the pharmaceutical industry entirely dedicated to research in women's health.
-The institute conducts trials in menopausal issues, endometriosis, contraception, and more.
+In 1993, Wyeth founded the Women's Health Research Institute, the only institute in the pharmaceutical industry entirely dedicated to research in women's health.
+The Institute conducted trials in menopausal issues, endometriosis, contraception, and more.

-In 1994, AHP acquired American Cyanamid and its subsidiary Lederle Laboratories.
+In 1994, Wyeth acquired American Cyanamid and its subsidiary Lederle Laboratories.
 This acquisition brought the Lederle Praxis vaccines, new research and development capacity, and Centrum, the leading US multivitamin.
-AHP's sales topped US$13 billion in 1995; two years later, Premarin became the company's first brand to reach US$1 billion in sales.
+Wyeth's sales topped US$13 billion in 1995; two years later, Premarin became the company's first brand to reach US$1 billion in sales.

-In 1995, AHP acquired the animal health division of Solvay, which was folded into Fort Dodge Animal Health.
+In 1995, Wyeth acquired the animal health division of Solvay, which was folded into Fort Dodge Animal Health.
 The acquisition gave Fort Dodge Animal Health strong market presence in Europe and Asia as well as expanding its product portfolio to include swine and poultry vaccines.

-In 1996, AHP spun off its food unit as International Home Foods.
+In 1996, American Home Products spun off its food unit as International Home Foods.
 International Home Foods was purchased by ConAgra Foods in 2000.

-AHP also acquired full ownership of Genetics Institute, Inc. after acquiring a majority interest in 1992.
+Wyeth also purchases full ownership of Genetics Institute, Inc. after acquiring a majority interest in 1992.

-In 1997, the U.S. Food and Drug Administration (FDA) requested that AHP withdraw its controversial diet drug fenfluramine from the market after several reports of death and health problems associated with the drug combination known as fen-phen occurred.
+In 1997, the U.S. Food and Drug Administration (FDA) requested that Wyeth withdraw its controversial diet drug fenfluramine from the market after several reports of deaths and other health problems associated with the drug combination known as fen-phen occurred.